Coastal wall decor inspiration with a calming palette of soft greens, blues, and neutrals—perfect for creating a serene and cohesive home design

 A coastal dining nook featuring the "Seaglass" artwork, a rustic wood table, woven chairs, and breezy blue-gray paint colors.

 My dining nook, aka my happy place, shows how coastal wall decor and breezy paint colors can work together to create a cohesive vibe.
-The “Seaglass” artwork sets the tone, while soft blue-gray walls and airy accents make it feel like a breath of fresh air.
+Soft blue-gray walls and airy accents make it feel like a breath of fresh air.

 Why Start with an Inspiration Piece?